Request for Applications 2021

 - Awardees are also expected to present the results of their research at scientific meetings and publish findings in scholarly journals.

 - In accordance with NIH requirements: All presentations and publications resulting from work funded by a UF CAMPAS Pilot Project Award must include a funding citation.
-The following language should be used: “Research reported in this publication was supported by the NIH/NIA Grant P30AG059297.”
+The following language should be used: “Research reported in this publication was supported by NIH/NIA Grant P30AG059297.”

 - Awardees are expected to provide updates to UF CAMPAS or the RCMAR Coordinating Center in a timely manner, typically once a year, and for several years after completing the program.